Q: How can we reduce the water usage of data center cooling towers?

 Cooling towers are a low energy option for cooling data centers, but they require high water usage.
 By elevating the temperature of the data center coolant, a non-evaporative ambient heat exchanger can be used more frequently throughout the year, and therefore limit water expenditure.
 Using high effectiveness liquid cooled heat sinks enables a higher coolant temperature and therefore more water savings.

 Interested in reducing your annual water usage?
-Contact JETCOOL Technologies to learn more about their ultra-low thermal resistance cooling plates for promoting low energy, low water usage data center cooling systems.
+Contact JETCOOL Technologies or read our data center case study to learn more about their ultra-low thermal resistance cooling plates for promoting low energy, low water usage data center cooling systems.